Sanjin72W/Sanjin72W.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a student at the School of Computer Science, Southwest University in Chongqing, China, currently working in the Multimedia Digital Technology Laboratory under the supervision of Xiaoqin Tang.
+I am a student at the School of Computer Science, Southwest University in Chongqing, China, currently working in the Multimedia Digital Technology Laboratory under the supervision of Prof.Xiaoqin Tang.

 My research interest includes:
 - AI4Science